 Please note: labels are only required for LTL shipping, not FTL.
 For LTL shipments, The label must be printed out from Amazon Freight website and paste it on all four sides of the pallet.

 Once your load is stacked, labelled and wrapped, your pallet should be ready to ship.
-Amazon Freight and our network of partnered carriers have a variety of shipping solutions that will guarantee that your goods are picked up promptly and safely,, ensuring that all loads are carefully looked after throughout their journey.
+Amazon Freight and our network of partnered carriers have a variety of shipping solutions that are designed to help ensure that your goods are picked up promptly and safely, ensuring that all loads are carefully looked after throughout their journey when you are preparing a pallet for shipping with us.
 For questions around palletised freight rates, individual shipping requirements or any other requests, feel free to contact us today, at freight-uk-interest@amazon.com and we can provide you with more information.